INSURANCE 101

 5. You can protect yourself from personal bankruptcy

 Some Web3 founders are learning the hard way that the “corporate veil” can be pierced, and that they can be held personally liable for decisions made on behalf of their company.
-The result can be personal bankruptcy.
+There were 225 securities class action lawsuits filed in 2024 accusing companies of misleading investors, potentially implicating directors and officers personally. ersonal liability risk is no longer theoretical.
 Directors & Officers coverage exists to protect you in this situation by paying for your defense and settlements.
 We’re proud to make this coverage available to Web3 companies, which dramatically reduces the personal risk of entrepreneurship.

 Vouch’s Web3 Protection policy consists of four coverages, each designed to cover a different category of business risk.
 Most Web3 companies should buy all four, but they can also be purchased separately.
 The coverage limit, which is the maximum amount the policy will pay out in the event of claims, can be adjusted based on your risks, customer requirements and budget.